 Training Leadership Consulting (TLC) is an International Training and Consulting company, focused on Operational Excellence, Leadership Development and Business Improvement.
 A recipient of the PMCB Nedbank small business of the year award 2017, TLC support their local business community and enterprises around South Africa to improve productivity and reduce the cost of doing business in this country.
 They assist their clients to define their company purpose, improve their performance, and increase their enterprise value.

-PREVIOUS LEAN FORUM TOPICS HOSTED AT THE CHAMBER OF BUSINESS INCLUDE:
+PREVIOUS LEAN FORUM TOPICS INCLUDE:

 Speaker: Rex Van Schalkwyk

 Topic: Lean Agile